I’ve said before that I am with coconut oil like the dad in “My Big Fat Greek Wedding” is with windex:

 - As a natural shave cream and after shave lotion

-- By itself as a great tanning oil
+- Use it alone as a great tanning oil

-- Mixed with salt to remove dry skin on feet
+- Mix with seal salt to remove dry skin on feet

 - In natural homemade diaper cream